 This is our premier event of the calendar.
 The two-day meeting typically covers a broad range of healthcare industry themes which directly impact on business intelligence.
 Formal sessions, coupled with workshops and discussion forums, provide an interactive programme designed to stimulate debate and cross-fertilisation of ideas amongst delegates.

 This educational meeting takes a look at a theme that’s of broad relevance to the healthcare industry, bringing the BHBIA audience up to date on the implications for business intelligence.
 Followed by a social/networking evening which may be open to non-members depending on the format.

 The BHBIA training programme is divided into three areas:

 These are designed to help members become fully conversant with the legal and ethical issues that impact on healthcare business intelligence practice.

 These are designed to give a broad overview of a subject area or to look at one specific aspect of a topic.
 They are generally held over lunchtimes, are free of charge and open to members only.

-The BHBIA currently offers two core online training programmes free of charge:
+The BHBIA currently offers three core online training programmes free of charge:

 - Adverse Event Reporting in Market Research

 - Legal and Ethical Guidelines for Market Researchers

 BHBIA members have the opportunity to take a Competency Test to assess their knowledge in each of these areas and on passing the test are issued with a Certificate of Competency which needs to be renewed annually, by 31st October each year.
-Successful completion of the relevant programmes (depending on job role) is recommended for all personnel involved in market research in the UK.
+Successful completion of the relevant programmes (depending on job role) is recommended for all personnel involved in business intelligence in the UK.

 There is also a separate programme designed specifically for those involved in reviewing and approving MR materials:

 - Guidance for reviewing/approving market research materials

-Two new programmes for analysts were introduced in 2019/20 - these each include a short test, but at this stage no annual re-certification requirement:
+Two other programmes for analysts were introduced in 2019/20 - these each include a short 'one off' test:

 - Practical and Ethical Consent Gathering and Management for Customer Database Managers